cvxgrp/pymde/rust/README.md

 # Rust extension for pymde

-This directory contains a Rust implementation of brute-force exact L2 k-nearest neighbor search, exposed to Python via [PyO3](https://pyo3.rs).
+This directory contains Rust implementations of core pymde algorithms, exposed to Python via [PyO3](https://pyo3.rs):

-It is a self-contained, solution that uses platform-native BLAS (Accelerate on macOS, OpenBLAS on Linux) for accelerated matrix operations.
+- **Exact kNN** (`knn_l2`): brute-force L2 k-nearest neighbor search using platform-native BLAS (Accelerate on macOS, OpenBLAS on Linux).
+Can be extremely fast and competitive with approximate kNN algorithms on machines with enough cores.
+- **Approximate kNN** (`nn_descent`): NN-Descent algorithm for building approximate k-nearest neighbor graphs.
+Uses RP-tree initialization and iterative local joins to converge on high-recall neighbor graphs.
+Originally based on the pynndescent implementation.
+For machines with only a few cores, or on very large datasets, this can be much faster than the exact alternative.
+- **BFS** (`breadth_first_directed`): breadth-first search on directed CSR graphs.

 ## Prerequisites